-Recent years have shown a huge growth in the number of women taking up prominent positions towards the top of big companies.
-According to research collated by Prowess 2.0: There are also 620,000 female-owned businesses generating £130 billion turnover in the UK, with another 100,000 expected to launch over the next decade.
+Recent years have shown a huge growth in the number of women taking up prominent positions in big companies.
+According to research collated by Prowess 2.0: There are also 620,000 female-owned businesses generating £130 billion of turnover in the UK, with another 100,000 expected to launch over the next decade.

 The most popular female-led startups traditionally

-As far as what the popular industries are, the data from Simply Business’ study shows that female-run start-ups now account for 37% of all new businesses, with creative and service-driven industries leading the way.
-In fact, the top three places in the poll of 117,000 start-up business quote requests went to cleaners, beauticians and hairdressers - three stereotypically ‘female’ occupations.
+As far as what the popular industries are, the data from Simply Business’ study shows that female-run start-ups now account for 37% of all new businesses.
+The creative and service-driven industries are leading the way.
+In fact, the top three places in the poll of 117,000 start-up business quote requests went to cleaners, beauticians and hairdressers.
+These are three stereotypically ‘female’ occupations.

-Perhaps due to the continued popularity of The Great British Bake Off, cake makers also take up a spot in the top ten - showing that female entrepreneurs have a knack for seizing onto emerging trends.
+Perhaps due to the continued popularity of The Great British Bake Off, cake makers also make the top ten.
+This shows that female entrepreneurs have a knack for seizing onto emerging trends.

-Other entries in the top ten include pet minders and market traders, with the latter showing a 95 per cent increase since 2009.
-This again shows new female business women’s ability to take a subject growing in popularity - such as fresh, locally-made produce - and capitalise on the business opportunity.
+In the top ten, these include pet minders and market traders.
+The latter showed a 95 percent increase since 2009.
+This again shows new business women’s ability to take a subject growing in popularity and capitalise on the business opportunity.

-It is truly encouraging to see anyone starting any nature of business, but the question is when will we see a move away from traditionally female pursuits such as hairdressing and cake making in the top ten, and instead see women gain a foothold in more 'male-focused’ industries?
+It is truly encouraging to see anyone starting any nature of business.
+However, the question is: when will we see a move away from traditionally female pursuits?
+And instead, see women gain a foothold in ‘male-focused’ industries?

 New areas of growth for women and startups

 One of the main conventionally male-dominated areas women are starting to gravitate towards is the technology sector.
 In fact, a recent survey by Telefonica and Startup Genome found that London has the highest proportion of female technology entrepreneurs in Europe.
-While this sounds good, unfortunately women are responsible for only nine per cent of technology businesses in the famous ‘Silicon Roundabout’.
+However, unfortunately, women are responsible for only nine percent of technology businesses in the famous ‘Silicon Roundabout’.

-So, as you can see, these are but a handful of industry examples.
-There are many areas available for women looking to work for themselves, from traditional ‘female-friendly’ industries to those that are traditionally associated as being more of a ‘boys’ club’.
-If you are stuck in a rut ‘working for the man' and fancy a change, consider striking out on your own and being your own boss.
+There are many areas available for women looking to work for themselves.
+From traditional ‘female-friendly’ industries to those usually associated with being more of a ‘boys’ club’.
+If you are stuck in a rut ‘working for the man’, consider striking out on your own and being your own boss.